Non-Personally Identifiable Information

 Unless otherwise notified, information provided to the university may be shared among offices within the university and with the USM and outside entities as necessary or appropriate in the conduct of legitimate university business and consistent with applicable law.
 Because the university is a State educational institution, such information may also be subject to disclosure under the Maryland Access to Public Records Act (Public Records Act).
 Individuals may inspect and/or correct their personal information as provided by the Public Records Act or applicable university policy.

-The university may use personally identifiable information and other data collected through the use of university web sites and other university Computing Resources 1) for purposes of system administration, 2) to ascertain demographics and visitor usability, 3) to enforce compliance with law and USM or university policies, including but not limited to university Policy 270.00 Acceptable Use, Policy 151.00 Code of Student Conduct, Policy 150.25 Academic Dishonesty and Plagiarism, and Policy 150.50 Scholarly Misconduct and/or 4) to enforce university Human Resources and Faculty policies.
+The university may use personally identifiable information and other data collected through the use of university web sites and other university Computing Resources 1) for purposes of system administration, 2) to ascertain demographics and visitor usability, 3) to enforce compliance with law and USM or university policies, including but not limited to university Policy 270.00 Acceptable Use, Policy 151.00 Code of Student Conduct, Policy 150.25 Academic Integrity, and Policy 150.50 Scholarly Misconduct and/or 4) to enforce university Human Resources and Faculty policies.

 Enrolled Student Information